Neutrino Physics Center Fellowship Program

 Neutrino Physics Center Fellowship

-The NPC’s fellowship program is envisioned to bring the international neutrino community to Fermilab to engage with the neutrino community at Fermilab for short- to medium-term visits.
+The NPC’s fellowship program is envisioned to bring the international neutrino community to Fermilab to engage with the neutrino community at Fermilab for short- to medium-term stays at Fermilab, ranging from two weeks to 4 months.
 This includes both experimentalists, working on Fermilab experiments, and neutrino theorists.

 Fermilab hosts numerous workshops and seminar speakers throughout the year, providing a vibrant atmosphere for collaboration.
 This, in combination with running experiments onsite, provides a stimulating environment for those in residence.

-The Summer 2023 NPC Fellowship Call has Now Opened (until April 10th).
+The 2025 NPC Fellowship Call is Now Open.

 Eligibility